 The Parker Overly Legacy Scholarship

-The foundation invites any Orem High senior to apply for the Parker Overly Legacy Scholarship.
+The foundation and Overly family invites any Orem High senior to apply for the Parker Overly Legacy Scholarship.
 This application consists of an essay describing the importance of the Six Characteristics of Parker:

 CONSISTENCY.
-The importance of attending school regularly, on time, and doing your best.
+Devote 10% to the importance of attending school regularly, on time, and doing your best.

 EDUCATION.
-The importance of education beyond high school and setting post-high school educational goals.
+Devote 10% to the importance of education and setting post-high school educational goals.

 EMOTIONS.
-The importance of respecting your parents and controlling emotions.
+Devote 10% to the importance of respecting your parents and controlling emotions at school, sports, and life.

 FINANCIAL RESPONSIBILITY.
-The importance of being financially independent regardless of one’s family situation.
+Devote 10% to importance of being financially independent.

 ADDICTION.
-The importance of not using drugs, alcohol and other addictive behaviors.
+Devote 10% to the importance of not using addictive substances.

 Please refer to the “About Parker Overly” section for more direction as to what your essay should include regarding these Six Characteristics.